First Move Wins

 Ekster glared at her through the jeweler’s loop he had just mounted on his glasses.

-“It’s a cat.”
-He snarled.
+“It’s a cat,” he shrugged.
 “I’m sure it's fine as it is.”

 “Cigar?”
-Viscuso the lawyer offered with a toothy grin, presenting him a velvet-lined wooden case holding a perfect row of gold label cigars.
+Viscuso, the lawyer, offered with a toothy grin, presenting him a velvet-lined wooden case holding a perfect row of gold label cigars.

-“I’ll have to pass,” Åke said, refusing to take his eyes off the paper in front of him, as if the number would be taken away from him as swiftly as it had been revealed.
+“I’ll have to pass,” Åke said, refusing to take his eyes off the paper in front of him, as if the number would be taken away from him as quickly as it had been revealed.

 Åke’s hand unwillingly trembled as he accepted the golden liquid.
 He bottomed up the drink.